Mai-kun/FNA-Snowfall/FNA-Snowfall/fnalibs/README.txt

 - FAudio, used in the Audio/Media namespaces
 - libtheorafile, only used for VideoPlayer

-For Linux, the minimum OS requirement is glibc 2.28.
+For x86_64 Linux, the minimum OS requirement is glibc 2.28.
+For aarch64 Linux, the minimum OS requirement is glibc 2.34.